 Philosophy Major, B.A.

 The principal goal of the study of philosophy is to enable students to think more clearly, deeply, and appreciatively about themselves and their world.
 Study of philosophy enhances analytical, critical, and interpretive capacities that are applicable to any subject matter in almost any context.
 It provides many opportunities for expressing oneself, for reflecting on questions that human beings have pondered for millennia, for exchanging reasoned beliefs and engaging in focused debate, and for learning how to come to terms with problems for which there are no easy answers.
 A good philosophical education also helps to prepare students for responsible and intelligent participation in political and community affairs.
 A brief video with information about the philosophy major is available here.

-In addition to the program requirements listed below, students must
+In addition to the program requirements, students must

-- attain a final cumulative GPA of at least 2.0
+- earn a minimum final cumulative GPA of 2.000

 - complete a minimum of 45 academic credit hours earned from UNC–Chapel Hill courses

-- take at least half of their major course requirements (courses and credit hours) at UNC–Chapel Hill
+- take at least half of their major core requirements (courses and credit hours) at UNC–Chapel Hill

 For more information, please consult the degree requirements section of the catalog.

 |A major in philosophy requires nine philosophy courses.
 No more than three of the nine may be numbered 199 and below.
 The nine courses must include at least one course in three of the following four distribution areas:||27|

 Philosophy (PHIL) course descriptions.